Atanna128/HEDSPI-DICT/README.md

 - Kotlin
 - JDK version 11.01 or more
 - Javafx library
-- Javafx Scene Builder ( in case you want to modify the application)
+- Javafx Scene Builder ( in case you want to modify the UI)

 ### Clone